 Additional Parties.
 Additional parties may join the Task Force pursuant to Section 6 of the Operational and Organizational Concepts, attached hereto as Attachment A.

 Term.
-This Memorandum of Agreement is effective when signed by all the parties andMemorandum of AgreementTask ForceIn the event any party to this Memorandum of Agreement withdraws from the Task Force, written notification shall be submitted to the remaining parties.
+This Memorandum of Agreement is effective when signed by all the parties and is effective until no longer required by regulating agencies.
+The Memorandum of Agreement may continue in effect beyond the applicable permit cycle(s) if the parties determine that the Task Force is needed to make continued progress to reduce toxic loadings to the Spokane River.
+In the event any party to this Memorandum of Agreement withdraws from the Task Force, written notification shall be submitted to the remaining parties.
 This Memorandum of Agreement shall remain in effect for all remaining participating parties.

 Counterparts.
 This Memorandum of Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.